 #GenCant started in 2014 on Twitter as Jason Paterson (@nakedmeeple,) Suzanne Sheldon (@425suzanne) and others were chatting enviously about all the Gen Con news in the social media sphere.
 One fateful Twitter exchange created the hashtag – and GenCant was born.
 Twitter gamers jumped in head first with enthusiasm by participating in the conversation, tweeting #GenCantContest photos, and donating prizes of all sorts.
 Soon the event had enough buzz that publishers and designers were asking how to get involved too.

 As GenCant has grown, thousands of GenCanters have participated in online events like MegaKaruba, Poem Contests, and fun social post games.
+We even held our first game design contest in 2017!
 Our Photo Contest gets hundreds of entries and our huge Raffle gets thousands of entries.
 We’re proud to be a community-centric event supported by gamers, designers, and publishers who recognize everyone deserves some fun during Gen Con!

 - GenCant is a community created and fueled event.